The Risks of Ignoring Dead Trees: Your Guide to Tree Cutting Down

 FAQs

-How can I tell whether a tree is dead?
+How do I know if a tree is dead?

-What are the warning signs of a tree that is diseased?
+What are the signs of a diseased tree?

-Common signs of illness in trees include the appearance of yellowing leaves, wilted branches, and the growth of mushrooms at the at the base of the tree.
+Common signs of disease on trees include dying leaves, wilted or yellowed branches, and mushroom growth at the bottom of the tree.

 Conclusion